 The Company's backlog relating to the Building Technologies & Solutions business is applicable to its sales of systems and services.
-At September 30, 2017, the backlog was \$8.5 billion.
-The majority of the backlog relates to fiscal 2018.
-At September 30, 2016, the backlog was \$8.2 billion.
+At September 30, 2018, the backlog was \$8.7 billion, of which \$8.4 billion is attributable to the field business.
+The majority of backlog relates to fiscal 2019.
+At September 30, 2017, the backlog was \$8.5 billion, of which \$8.2 billion is attributable to the field business.
 The backlog amount outstanding at any given time is not necessarily indicative of the amount of revenue to be earned in the upcoming fiscal year.